pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 ![API Users/Current](/images/articles/api-users-current.png)

 ###Root
-Runs and Projects are the two root directories, which contain sub-directories with the names of the runs/projects that you have access too.
+Runs and Projects are the two root directories, which contain sub-directories with the names of the runs/projects that the user has access to.

 ![Root](/images/articles/tree-root.png)